 License Grant.

-Seller grants Boeing an irrevocable, worldwide, sole, exclusive, paid-up, royalty-free, sub-licensable license under all Intellectual Property rights owned or controlled by Seller to use, disclose, copy, modify, display, create, and distribute derivative works of Simulator Data to develop, produce, operate, maintain, modify, market, sell, certify, and otherwise distribute Training Devices and training materials and provide training.
+Seller grants Boeing an irrevocable, worldwide, exclusive, perpetual, paid-up, royalty-free, sub-licensable license under all Intellectual Property rights owned or controlled by Seller to Simulator Data to develop, produce, operate, maintain, modify, market, sell, certify, and otherwise distribute Training Devices and training materials and provide training.
+Further, Seller will not itself, nor will Seller license any third party, to provide, use, disclose, copy, modify, display, distribute and create derivative works of Simulator Data to develop, produce, operate, maintain, modify, market, sell, otherwise distribute and use Training Devices.

-Boeing and its sub licensees may also disclose information to Training Device and training certification authorities on an as-required basis.
+Boeing and its sub licensees may also disclose information to Training Device Customers and training certification authorities on an as-required basis.
 Such materials and disclosures may include Simulator Data only as reasonably necessary or required.

 Minimum Obligations of Sub Licensees.